schulz-helena/soliton-implementation/README.md

   - [x] Implement possibility to skip step by step animation and show result immediately

 ## Bachelorarbeit
 - [ ] Extend implementation to multiple solitons
+- [ ] Check if soliton graph is deterministic
+- [ ] Find impervious paths